Tabletop RPG advice for little dragons

 Illustration of a half-elf pirate monk holding a quarterstaff over her shoulder in a relaxed pose

 Heroes with swords are overrated.
-There's something fun about a classic warrior using a spear or quarterstaff as their main weapon.
-Historically, these weapons were powerful, and with the right feats and class selection, you'll find that these simple weapons are anything but simple.
+There’s something fun about a classic warrior using a spear or quarterstaff as their main weapon.
+Historically, these weapons were powerful, and with the right feats and class selection, these simple weapons are anything but simple.
 There are ways to use Dexterity and even Wisdom as your main stat for these builds, and some feats make them significantly more powerful.
-Here's how to make the most of them.
+Here’s how to make the most of them.

 Contents